A vegan diet and a keto diet are two different things. Poles apart, in fact.

-“Not only are there not enough sources of protein to meet daily needs, but there aren’t appropriate foods to create complete proteins, which are needed for recovery and growth,” she said.
+“Not only the protein sources are not enough to meet daily needs, but there aren’t appropriate foods to create complete proteins, which are needed for recovery and growth,” she said.
 She further explained that a good example of a complete protein is made up of beans and rice–both of which a person on a keto diet cannot eat.

-What’s worse, a lack of protein can result in an amino acid deficiency that can have dire side effects, such as inflammation, depression, immunity, aging hair and skin, and sexual health issues.
-Women may stop getting their period, while the sperm quality in men may degrade.
+What’s worse, a lack of protein can result in an amino acid deficiency that can have dire side effects, such as inflammation, depression, weak immunity, aging hair and skin, and sexual health issues.
+Women may stop getting their periods, while the sperm quality in men may degrade.

 Serious Challenges are Thrown into The Mix